Mahmud Shah of Malacca: Conflicts with the Portuguese

-During the Portuguese admiral Diogo Lopes de Sequeira's visit to Malacca from 1509–1510, the sultan planned to assassinate him.
+During the Portuguese admiral Diogo Lopes de Sequeira's visit to Malacca from 1509 to 1510, the sultan planned to assassinate him.
 However, Sequeira learned of this plot and fled Malacca after losing a few followers to the sultan's guards.
 When the famous Portuguese naval officer Afonso de Albuquerque received word, he decided to utilize this to embark upon his expeditions of conquest in Asia.
 Malacca was then subsequently attacked by the Portuguese in the Capture of Malacca (1511), during which Mahmud Shah fled across the Malay Peninsula to Pahang on the east coast, where he made a futile effort to enlist Chinese aid.

 Mahmud Shah then moved south and with his capital on the island of Bintan (now part of Indonesia), southeast of Singapore, he continued to receive the tribute and allegiance from surrounding states that had rendered him as ruler of Malacca.
-He became the leader of a Malay Muslim confederacy and launched several unsuccessful attacks against Portuguese-occupied Malacca between 1515 to 1519.
-In 1526, the Portuguese responded to the threat of Mahmud Shah’s forces by destroying his capital at Bintan.
+He became the leader of a Malay Muslim confederacy and launched several unsuccessful attacks against Portuguese-occupied Malacca between 1515 and 1519.
+In 1526, the Portuguese responded to the threat of Mahmud Shah's forces by destroying his capital at Bintan.
 Mahmud Shah finally fled to Kampar, Riau, then died two years later in 1528.